Skip to main content

 Land tenure

 Oman’s legal tradition is largely based on Shari’a law, which also influences the land sector.
 Laws are issued through Royal Decree, as the Sultan holds ultimate decision-making power on matters of land tenure.
-The Sultan also exercises the right to bestow state land at will, which is common among the Sultans along the Arabian Gulf and the King of Saudi Arabia [16].
+The Sultan also exercises the right to bestow state land at will, which is common among the Sultans on the Arabian Peninsula and the King of Saudi Arabia [16].

 Two main types of land tenures can be distinguished in Oman: state land and privately owned land.
 Only Omani nationals are traditionally entitled to own land privately.
 A new exception to this is the 2006 law which allows foreign ownership and investment in residential and related real estate within specific areas designated by the Ministry of Tourism, with the purpose of supporting Oman’s burgeoning tourism industry.